SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-02-in-lament-for-xna-framework-long-live-the-xna-platform.markdown

 -
 Through the SharedGraphicsDeviceManager you can get access to the GraphicsDevice as you did previously (almost all functionality it seems was ported over, you just need to refer to the “Current” Graphics device as shown above.
 This is a static class so it is always available (unlike before)

-&nbsp;

 -
 Unlike XNA there is not in built Timer to run updates so you need to wire up one of your own, again the project templates do this for you so it’s good to take note of how it’s done.
-What is not clear at the moment is that in App.XAML.cs (The application class) a FrameworkDispatcherTimer (of type GameTimer) is already declared but not actively used so we can only assume at this point it is for audio and shouldn’t be used for anything else at this point.
+What is not clear at the moment is that in App.XAML.cs (The application class) a FrameworkDispatcherTimer (of type GameTimer) is already declared but not actively used so we can only assume at this point it is for audio and should not be used for anything else at this point.

 -
 Game Components were one of the things that didn’t make the cut, but thankfully the XNA team recognised this gap and have provided a sample to aid in emulating them yourself, see the link below: